CartoDB/cartodb/doc/developer-center/federated-tables-api/guides/02-general-concepts.md

 ## General Concepts

+:warning: Federated Tables is in **beta** stage and the API might change or have limited support :warning:

 The following concepts are the same for every endpoint in the API except when it is noted explicitly.

 ### Auth